 Located on Greenville Highway within Flat Rock’s small commercial district, this charming cottage-style house was the residence of the Andrews family from Tryon.
 Mitch and his son James ran a livery service here into the 1950’s.
 They offered horse-drawn taxi service, riding lessons and leased horses to summer residents.
 Their barn was located just to the north of the house, where apartment buildings are now.
 The house was built c1885 and the property has frontage on Ravenswood Lake.
 There are beautiful specimen trees on the site, leading one to wonder if they were planted by the Rev. John Grimke Drayton (Magnolia Gardens in Charleston) when he built Ravenswood which was located to the west of the Andrews House overlooking the lake.
-The Andrews House was purchased by HFR, fully renovated, and resold with a Preservation Agreement in place to Fred and Angie LeClercq of Charleston and Lake Summit, who ran an antique shop on the premises.
-In 2015, it was sold to M. Haynes and A. B. Dorn who now operated Dorn Insurance out of the house.
+The Andrews House was purchased by HFR, Inc., fully renovated, and resold with a Preservation Agreement in place to Fred and Angie LeClercq, who ran an antique shop on the premises.
+In 2015 it was sold to M. Haynes and Argyll B. Dorn who own Dorn Associates.

 Brookland is, by far, one of the most authentically preserved of the old Flat Rock estates, thanks to its present owners.
 The main dwelling and outbuildings of the time were built by Charles and Mary Edmondston of Charleston in c1836.
 Even earlier, c1829, a small dwelling now used as the guest house, was built by Frederick Rutledge making it one of the earliest dwellings in Flat rock.
 In c1841, the estate was purchased by Edmund Molyneux, the British Consul to Charleston, who was widely acknowledged to be a superb host, using a “neighborly stop” along the railroad line near the house for the convenience of his guests.
 With the onset of the Civil war, Molyneux was recalled to Britain, and the property was abandoned.
 In 1881, it was purchased by Theodore and Louise King Barker.
 They restored and improved the house after it had abandoned for so many years.
 Mrs. Barker had inherited the adjoining Kirkwood King farm from her father Judge Mitchell King, and when the barkers combined both properties, it made them one of the largest landowners in Henderson County.
 Although the entire estate was in Flat Rock, it is now in the City of Hendersonville.
 In 1917, it was bought by Henry Ficken and his wife Julia Ball of Charleston.
 She was a descendant of Revolutionary War General William Moultrie.
 It was in 1977 that C. Eugene (Gene) and Debby Staton purchased the property, made in their permanent home, and began historic renovations.